nebari-dev/nebari-docs/docs/docs/faq.md

 ## What if I need to install package `X` and it's not available in the environment?

 You can add the package to the `qhub_config.yml`.
-If the user doesn't have access to the deployment repo, they'll need to contact their Nebari administrator to include the required package.
+If you don't have access to the deployment repo, you'll need to contact your Nebari administrator to include the required package.

 ## What's included in the user's environment if a user wants to use Dask?